shassaan/file-explorer/README.md

 ## Usage

-1. **Upload Files**: Drag and drop or click to select CSV, Parquet, or Excel files
+1. **Upload Files**: Drag and drop or click to select CSV, Parquet, or Excel files (multi-sheet supported)
 2. **View Tables**: See all registered tables in the "Available Tables" section
+3. **Explore Files**: Click the "Explore" button next to any file to view metadata and copy column names
-3. **Write Queries**: Use the SQL editor to write queries against your data
+4. **Write Queries**: Use the SQL editor to write queries against your data
-4. **View Results**: Results are displayed in a paginated table below the editor
+5. **View Results**: Results are displayed in a paginated table below the editor
+6. **Remove/Overwrite**: Remove tables/files or upload a file with the same name to overwrite

 ## File Support

 - **CSV**: Automatically detected and parsed with DuckDB's CSV reader
 - **Parquet**: Native support through DuckDB's Parquet scanner
-- **Excel**: Parsed using the xlsx library and inserted as SQL data
+- **Excel**: Parsed using the xlsx library and inserted as SQL data; multi-sheet import supported

 ## Query Examples